NahomAzmach/Bond-Identifier/README.md

 Using a BST provides O(log n) lookup time on average.
 A hash table is used at the same time for constant time access.

 # Key Lessons for me
-  • Implementing a BST with insert and lookup functions
+  • Implementing a BST with insert and lookup functions<br>
-  • Traversing a BST recursively to find target nodes
+  • Traversing a BST recursively to find target nodes<br>
-  • Writing clean by separating tree and node implementations because at first, I tried to implement       this all under one class.
+  • Writing clean by separating tree and node implementations because at first, I tried to implement       this all under one class. <br>